amulyasingaraju/Genesis_Group13/1_Requirements/README.md

   -	Charges EV considering the required safety protocols and monitors overcharging of EV as well.

 ## OBJECTIVES
- - Clean Air Commitment
+ - Clean Air Commitment.
  - Lower cost of driving
- - EVs pave the way to other forms of clean transportation
+ - EVs pave the way to other forms of clean transportation.
- - Electric vehicles support environmental justice
+ - Electric vehicles support environmental justice.
- - EV charging increases property value
+ - EV charging increases property value.

 # SWOT Analysis
  A brief analysis on Strengths, Weaknesses, Opportunities and Threats.